barel-mishal/astro-resume/src/pages/index.md

 ### [NutriPlay](<https://nutriplay.io>)

-SEO and Software Engineer | Aug 2021 - Current
+CEO and Software Engineer | Aug 2021 - Current

 - Successfully handled all aspects of the project, including both backend and frontend development
 - Approached by the head of research at the Ministry of Health